Tuesday, October 26, 2010

 Students were very welcoming and wanted to interact with us.
 They seemed very much like our teenagers.
 They want us to take their pictures.
 Even at this level, they take about a 10 minute exercise outdoors between classes.

-His friends were off to the side and giving him a bit of good-hearted teasing.
+One of the high school boys showing us his basketball moves.
+His friends were off to the side and giving him a bit of good-hearted teasing. |

 Monday, October 18, 2010